afparram/numerical-option-pricing-duke-energy/README.md

 # numerical-option-pricing-duke-energy

-Methods and code to study **numerical option pricing** using **Duke Energy Corporation** daily closing prices.
+Methods and code to study **numerical option pricing** using **Duke Energy Corporation (DUK)** daily closing prices.
+We develop an end‑to‑end methodology to price European call options under the **Black–Scholes** framework, **validating GBM assumptions** before pricing.
+Besides, data provided contains closing prices of different companies which follow GBM assumptions.

 > This repository accompanies an academic project.
-It focuses on methodology and reproducible workflows rather than business KPIs.
+It focuses on methodology and reproducibility rather than business KPIs.

 ## 📦 Project Structure